joshman91/sam_api/sam/search.md

 ##### Codes for registration status

 * A - Active
-* W - Work in Progress
-* S - Submitted
-* I - Inactive
+* I - Inactive (Expired)

+* The SAM Search API only returns entity registrations if they are complete (Active or Expired).

 **API Search Output:**